-1. What software does you QuickBooks ur organization used to Sage MIP record accounting tran Fundware other (If other, list software) Lawson 2. • 0 1 ures for the following?
-Please be aware that dures to FVA staff should you be awarded a
+1. What software does your organization used to record accounting transactions?

+QuickBooks Sage MIP Fundware Other (If other, list software) Lawson 2. • rovide copies of the b • 1 ures for the following?
+Please be aware that lures to FVA staff should you be awarded a

 YES NO

 A. Procurement

 B. Vendor Payments

-C. Payroll
+C. Payroll \boxtimes

-D. Grants Administration
+D. Grants Administration \square

-E. Cash Management
+E. Cash Management \boxtimes

-F. Travel
+F. Travel \square

-G. Capitalization and Equipment
+G. Capitalization and Equipment \square